 The program is typically 9-12 months long.
-Houseparents live in the home providing a structured motivational program that encourages teen boys to develop skills in self-management, appropriate interactions with others, and take responsibility for their own actions.
+House Parents live in the home providing a structured motivational program that encourages teen boys to develop skills in:

-Boys in the program are required to participate in the development of an individual program plan that focuses on spiritual, physical, intellectual, relational, and emotional needs.
+Each boy participates in the development of an individual program plan focused on spiritual, physical, intellectual, relational, and emotional needs.
 Daily activities are designed to promote learning, growth, and healing.
 Daily chores are required.

-Families visit and call their children on a regulare basis.
-In addition, families attend all meetings, counseling sessions, and parent education classes, maintain contact with houseparents and social workers, while working to prepare for reunification.
+Families or legal guardians visit and call their children on a regular basis.
+In addition, they attend all meetings, counseling sessions, and parent education classes, maintain contact with houseparents and social workers, while working to prepare for reunification.

 The Bethel Bible Village campus includes family-style homes on a 64-acre campus, with plenty of opportunities for the physical exercise and fresh air that boys need.
-Our campus features a gymnasium, basketball court, tennis courts and plenty of green spaces.
+Our campus features a gymnasium, basketball court, tennis courts, volley ball court and plenty of green spaces.